mhyee/mhyee.com/content/resume.markdown

 Resume
 ======

 At Waterloo, we apply for co-op jobs through a website called JobMine.
-Without going into details, JobMine requires resumes to be submitted as HTML files.
+Without going into details, JobMine required resumes to be submitted as HTML files.
+(Currently, PDFs are the only allowed format.)
 Thus, I have found it easier to maintain my resume as HTML, instead of converting from a Word document.

 My resume was once stored in XML, and I use some XSLT to transform it to XHTML, and style it with CSS.
 I blogged about it a while back, and you can read it [here][xml].